 Now that you know everything there is to know about Lafayette, you’re set to head down to Cajun country.
 After moving to Lafayette, LA, you’ll soon be part of the crowd who takes their food, art and culture very seriously.
 Just don’t forget to pack your Southern hospitality.

-Update: This post was originally published in August of 2017 and was revised on Nov 4, 2019 with new information from Lafayette expert, Megan Romer.
+Editor’s Note: This post was originally published on August 16, 2017, and was revised on Nov 4, 2019 with new information from Lafayette expert, Megan Romer.